cnp3/ebook/glossary.rst

 	Open Shortest Path First.
 A link-state intradomain routing protocol that  is often used in enterprise and ISP networks.
 OSPF is defined in and :rfc:`2328`  and :rfc:`5340`

    IS-IS
 	Intermediate System- Intermediate System.
-A link-state intradomain routing that was initially defined for the ISO CLNP protocol but was extended to support IPv4 and IPv6.
+A link-state intradomain routing that was initially defined for the ISO CLNP protocol but was extended to support IP v4 and IP v6.
 IS-IS is often used in ISP networks.
 It is defined in [ISO10589]_

    IGP
 	Interior Gateway Protocol.
 Synonym of intradomain routing protocol